magento/magento-zend-memory/README.md

 INFORMATION
 ===================

-This is a fork from Zend Framework 1.12.16 Release.
+This is a fork of "Zend_Memory" module from Zend Framework 1.12.16 Release

 PURPOSE
 ---------------------------